-St Patrick's Day isn't a bank holiday here in London, but you'd think it was given the amount of partying that takes place.
-17 March is the day that everyone remembers they've got a tiny bit of Irish blood flowing through their veins, dons an oversized hat and green outfit and declares a short-lived love for Guinness.
-Here are the best St Patrick's Day 2019 events in London:
+St Patrick's Day isn't a bank holiday in London, but you'd think it was, given the amount of partying.
+17 March is the day everyone remembers they've got a tiny bit of Irish blood flowing through their veins, dons a fluffy green top hat and declares their love for Guinness.
+Here are the best St Patrick's Day 2020 events in London.

-Happily, St Patrick's Day 2019 falls on a Sunday this year, which is when the St Patrick's Day Parade takes place.
-It's the heart of London' St Patrick's Day celebrations, with floats and processions making their way from Hyde Park Corner, down Piccadilly and Haymarket and through to Trafalgar Square on a 1.5 mile route.
-As you'd expect, many Irish dancing schools and community groups show off their skills, but equally as prominent are marching bands and sports clubs from the rest of the UK, and America.
+St Patrick's Day falls on a Tuesday in 2020, but the St Patrick's Day Parade takes place on the previous Sunday (15 March).
+It's the heart of London's St Patrick's Day celebrations, with floats and processions winding their way from Hyde Park Corner, down Piccadilly and Haymarket and through to Trafalgar Square on a 1.5 mile route.
+As you'd expect, many Irish dancing schools and community groups show off their skills, but equally as prominent are marching bands and sports clubs from the rest of the UK and America.

-Trafalgar Square is then the focal point for the afternoon's entertainment, with a full line-up of Irish singers, dancers, musicians and other performers on the stage.
-Irish food and drink stalls form a street food market, and family-friendly activities including arts and crafts take place.
-The festival culminates in the Big St. Patrick’s Céilí getting everyone on their feet for some jigs and reels.
+Trafalgar Square becomes the focal point for the afternoon's entertainment, with a line-up of Irish singers, dancers, musicians and other performers on the stage.
+Irish food and drink stalls form a street food market, and there are family-friendly activities including arts and crafts.
+The festival culminates in the Big St. Patrick’s Céilí — getting everyone on their feet for jigs and reels.

 Midnight Apothecary St Patrick's Day special

-Midnight Apothecary St Patrick's special, from £12, booking required.
-16 March.
+Midnight Apothecary St Patrick's Day special at Brunel Museum, Rotherhithe. £12, 14 March.

 If you're just looking for somewhere to kick back with a pint of Guinness, hit up one of London's best Irish pubs.
-Don't go in expecting a quiet pint this weekend though — all of London's pubs, bars and venues with links to the Emerald Isle will likely be rammed over St Paddy's Day.
-It makes for a lively atmosphere though.
+Don't go in expecting a quiet pint this weekend though — all of London's pubs, bars and venues with links to the Emerald Isle will be rammed over St Paddy's Day.
+It makes for good craic though.